 Directed by: Francis Ford Coppola

-Pulp Fiction is a 1994 American black comedy crime film written and directed by Quentin Tarantino, from a story by Tarantino and Roger Avary.
-The film is known for its eclectic dialogue, ironic mix of humor and violence, nonlinear storyline, and a host of cinematic allusions and pop culture references.
+Pulp Fiction is a 1994 American black comedy thriller film written and directed by Quentin Tarantino, from a story by Tarantino and Roger Avary.
+The film is known for its eclectic dialogue, ironic mix of humor and shock, nonlinear storyline, and a host of cinematic allusions and pop culture references.
 The film was nominated for seven Oscars, including Best Picture; Tarantino and Avary won for Best Original Screenplay.
 It was also awarded the Palme d'Or at the 1994 Cannes Film Festival.
-A major critical and commercial success, it revitalized the career of its leading man, John Travolta, who received an Academy Award nomination, as did costars Samuel L. Jackson and Uma Thurman.
-Directed in a ...more on Wikipedia
+A major critical and commercial success, it revitalized the career of its leading man, John Travolta, who received an Academy Award nomination, as did costars Samuel L. Jackson and Uma Thurman. ...more on Wikipedia

 Actors: John Travolta, Bruce Willis, Uma Thurman, Samuel L. Jackson, Christopher Walken, + more